 9. Get savvy about managing your online presence with SproutSocial

-From nearly 10 years of entrepreneurship and running Creative Boom, I've learned that online networking is one of the best ways to win new business.
-It's a great way to build your brand, establish your name and make helpful connections.
+From nearly ten years of entrepreneurship and running Creative Boom, I've learned that online networking is one of the best ways to win new business.
+It's a great way to build your brand, establish your name and make valuable connections.
 But how do you stay on top of Twitter, Facebook, Instagram and LinkedIn when you're running around, trying to make money?

 SproutSocial is a good solution.
 It brings all of your social channels under one roof and allows you to monitor profiles, keywords and locations, as well as publish, schedule and draft updates.
 Yes, I've tried Hootsuite and TweetDeck – both are sufficient.
-But SproutSocial is the best, in my humble opinion.
+But SproutSocial is the best.
 And I say that begrudgingly, as they're not cheap.
 I use this alongside wonderful Buffer, which would be amazing if it incorporated monitoring, instead of having a separate solution via Respond.
 But you can't have everything.

 Starting from $59 per user/month, with a free 30-day trial | Visit the site